 - they protect a potential lien claimant from lien dissolution affidavits filed by the project’s general contractors; in fact, in the event that the a lien dissolution affidavit is executed by the contractor, the filing of a pre-lien shifts the burden of proof to make sure that the lien claimant receives its money to the project owner.

 As you can tell from this brief overview of Georgia’s Preliminary Notice of Lien Statutes, every detail must be observed, and it is important to engage the services of an experienced Georgia construction lawyer who understands the opportunities, pitfalls and your business objectives to help you obtain the results you desire.
 Please contact the Cobb Law Group if you have any questions regarding filing liens or pre-liens anywhere in Georgia.
-Feel free to contact any of our construction lawyers or our staff if you have any questions regarding the following:
+Feel free to contact any of our construction lawyers or our staff if you have any questions regarding the our vaious construction practice areas including the following:

 - Preserving your right to file a construction lien